larabatman/rna-seq/README.md

 The overall alignement rates of the samples to the reference genome goes from 87.90% to 98.09%.

 HiSAT produces SAM files that need to be converted to BAM files.
-SAMTOOLS will be used for later analysis
+SAMTOOLS view will handle the conversion:

+Run 02c_Convert_SAM_to_BAM.sh

+Then SAMTOOLS sort is used to arrange the alignements in each bam file according to their genomic position:

+Run 02d_Sorting_BAM.sh

+With the sorted bam files, we can then create indexes for quick reference to specific regions of the sorted bam files using SAMTOOLS index:

+Run 02e_Indexing_BAM.sh

+We have now produced an indexed alignement of each sample to the reference genome of Mus musculus.
+The alignements can be visualized using IGV by dowloading the respective bam files.

+## Counting the number of reads per gene

 <!--